 Kamito Kazehaya (CV: Makoto Furukawa) is a Elementaler.
 Not only that, he’s a male Elementaler.
-The only man known to be a Elementaler in the past is seen as the evil of the world, so when Kamito transfers to something-something it’s questioned by all students.
+The only man known to be a Elementaler in the past is seen as the evil of the world, so when Kamito transfers to a magic school, it’s questioned by all students.
 But he has his reasons and he just has to pull through for two months until he can meet someone from his past.

 First of all, this is a harem.
 Some harem shows are good and some people do like them, and fine, but this one basically harasses Kamito with girls and he is not at all interested.
-In the first episode he is pulled between to girls and — of course – he’s arm touches the girls’ chests.
+In the first episode he is pulled between to girls and — of course — his arm touches the girls’ chests.
 Kamito… doesn’t show anything about it.
 So in a sense the show actually objectify women by letting the girls do the job.
 Kamito does tease Claire Rouge (CV: Ibuki Kido) but to be honest I wouldn’t say that’s more than Claire harasses him.

 But, as I mentioned the premise is interesting, and honestly I think the idea and characters themselves were interesting and this could have been good.

 I think this tweets says it all.
-If you could remove all of the harem comedy and sexual jokes, objectified women, naked characters in every episode… Well, pretty much everything that makes this title target itself to teenage boys, it would be a good show.
+If you could remove all of the harem comedy and sexual jokes, objectified women, naked characters in every episode… Well, pretty much everything that makes this title target itself to a male audience, it would be a good show.
 Believe it or not, but the characters have some depth, which is very deeply hidden under the harem.
 The characters all have reasons for what they do and Kamito and Claire, who are clearly the most important together with Restia (CV: Youko Hikasa) who we don’t really get much knowledge of, have a good characters chemistry while making each other evolve.

 But this doesn’t make it a good show.
 Why?
 Because you can’t remove the crap and it clearly overpowers the good stuff.
-It’s also very much unfinished.
+It’s also very much unfinished and made to make people read the LN.
 It builds up to a blade dance competition that begins after the anime ends, so the ending is so open it’s painful and we never get a conclusion or any answered questions.
 We got a flashback of Kamito and Restia, but never learnt what it meant.
 We don’t really know what Restia is trying to do although we know Restia’s and Kamito’s past relationship and then there’s a bunch of side characters that I don’t understand the meaning of, likely because I never got enough information because instead of actually making this good, it’s filled with harem comedy.
 Compared to the No Game No Life anime, this is not well done.
 No Game No Life also has this kind of humour and fan service but the story isn’t actually overpowered by it in the anime so it’s possible to actually make it well.
 This series failed though.